MAZ12211/developer-commentary-maker/HOWTOUSE.md

 - `normal-default-devCom.json` will work in the `Normal` difficulty `default` variation (pretty much what you want if you don't plan on remixes or playable characters).

 I hope you understand how it works now!
-Moving on to the text steps...
+Moving on to the next steps...

 ---